 In 1971, the newly completed Physical, Education & Recreation building, managed by the department of Health, Physical, Education & Recreation (HPER) was considered one of the finest recreation facilities around.
 Between 1979 and 1982, the Campus Recreation department moved from HPER to Student Affairs.
 In 1999, the Student Recreation and Fitness Center was renovated and the Larry O. Finch men's basketball practice facility was added.
-In January 2000, the building was rededicated at its grand opening as the Student Recreation and Fitness Center, which housed Campus Recreation Intramural Services and the Larry O. Finch Center.
+In January 2000, the building was rededicated at its grand opening as the Student Recreation and Fitness Center, which housed what was then Campus Recreation Intramural Services and the Larry O. Finch Center.

 The facilities include the following: three full-size gyms, indoor and outdoor 50-meter swimming pools with an accompanying outdoor dive well and an indoor leisure pool, aerobics studio, fitness studio, steam room/sauna/whirlpool, cardio room, circuit/free weight room, men's/women's locker rooms, massage therapy room, swim club office, seven handball/racquetball courts, indoor golf range, core training room, a rowing studio/functional training court, a multi-use field, classroom, a recreational equipment room, a smoothie bar, and intramural, faculty, and administrative offices.

 Philosophy and Purpose

-Campus Recreation Intramural Services (CRIS) is committed to meeting the wellness and recreational needs of students, faculty, staff, alumni, and friends of The University of Memphis.
-Services include: exercise classes, fitness programs, leisure and nutrition counseling, informal recreation, competitive intramural sports, special programs/ events, club sports, equipment purchase/ rental and a variety of courses/ clinics focusing on our increasing leisure time.
+Campus Recreation is committed to meeting the wellness and recreational needs of students, faculty, staff, alumni, and friends of The University of Memphis.
+Services include: exercise classes, fitness programs, leisure and nutrition counseling, informal recreation, competitive intramural sports, special programs/events, club sports, equipment purchase/rental and a variety of courses/clinics focusing on recreation, fitness, and wellness.
 We strive to provide the very best, safe, and supervised programs as well as the sound operation and timely maintenance of facilities and equipment.

-Student Academic Success believes that CRIS is essential to providing the contemporary, well rounded university education students look for at college these days.
-Focused on the comprehensive well-being of all members of the university community, CRIS brings our campus community together through enhanced services and facilities.
+Student Academic Success believes that Campus Recreation is essential to providing the contemporary, well rounded university education students look for at college these days.
+Focused on the comprehensive well-being of all members of the university community, Campus recreation brings our campus community together through enhanced services and facilities.